pywbem/pywbem/docs/development.rst

      +-- end2endtest         End2end tests
      |    +-- utils               Utility functions used by end2end tests
      +-- manualtest          Manual tests
-     +-- servers             WBEM server definition file used by some tests and module
+     +-- server_definitions  WBEM server definition file used by some tests and module
      |                         for accessing it
      +-- profiles            Simple definitions of management profiles used by some tests +-- schema              The CIM schema MOF files used by some MOF tests